 - Garden Design and Collection Support: Richard Wilford

-The Library, Art & Archives represent one of the world’s foremost scientific libraries.
+The Library, Art and Archives represent one of the world’s foremost scientific libraries.
 The Shirley Sherwood and Marianne North Galleries at Kew provide public exhibition facilities for Kew’s extensive botanic art collection and for exhibiting new works of botanic art.

 - Director, Public Programmes: Gay Coley